RIVeR-Lab/openrave/README.md

 # OpenRAVE on Ubuntu 18.04

-This package is modified to compile on Ubuntu 18.04 + Boost 1.65.1
+This package is modified from original repos to compile OpenRAVE on Ubuntu 18.04 + Boost 1.65.1

 1. Install dependencies